sparkfun/SparkFun_Toolkit/docs/ar_ibus.md

 **readRegisterWord** | Read a word of data from a particular register of a device |
 **readRegisterRegion** | Read an array of data from a particular register of a device |

+> [!NOTE]
-> Note: This interface only defines the methods to read and write data on the given bus.
+> This interface only defines the methods to read and write data on the given bus.
 Any address, or bus specific settings is provided/implemented by the implementation/specialization of this interface.

 ### The sfeTkII2C Implementation